You’ll be surprise people have different ways of cooking sago. It is easy but it takes time to cook.

 All over Asia, sago is used in drinks, smoothies and desserts.

 How to Make a Chewy Sago

-What she does, the second time boiling it she adds brown sugar in the water and sure enough it comes out chewy.
+What she does, boiling it the second time she adds brown sugar in the water.
+Sure enough, it comes out chewy.
 So that is the trick for a chewy sago.

 How Long to Store Cooked Sago